Sometimes we hurt…

 - To find out how to get better

 - What do you do when your head or heart feels hurt?

-You can talk to someone who knows and cares about you.
-For example, you can:
+- You can talk to someone who knows and cares about you:

 - You can also talk to someone called a counselor.

 - Counseling helps make the hurt in your head and heart go away.